Various Artists – In Memory Of…

 Label: Aural Films

 One of the things that we take for granted these days is the ability of the Internet to transform how we interact with our media.
 Yes, videos and memes go viral, stories get passed around, and there is a lot of digital interaction between people.
 However, these are fixed assets.
 Tomorrow the story and the video will be the same.
 Sure a different version of a meme or video might show up, but then it has been transformed and is a new or different object altogether.
+Various Artists – In Memory Of… is a living audio document.
+A tribute to the people that we have all lost at one time or another.

 However, there are times when it is more appropriate to build something that changes over time.
 Most typically these have been the domains of specialist sites where a person or multiple people build a collection.
 Say of specific sports images, or a collection of poetry, or some other such specialized collection.
 One could argue that Tumblr has become the centralized gathering place for such collections, such as pictures of cats surrounded by money, or really bad real estate photography.